Updated: Apr 29

-Rather than summarize to important videos, I'll simply conclude by saying it's essential you watch them - a 12 minutes TEDMed Talk with Dr. Ben Goldacre, and a 29 minute documentary on statin drugs.
+Rather than summarize two important videos, I'll simply conclude by saying it's essential you watch them - the first is a 12 minutes TEDMed Talk given by Dr. Ben Goldacre, and the other is a 29 minute documentary on statin drugs.
 These videos explain the quotes made above, providing a condensed summary of how our medical journals came to be in such rough shape, and why we should be very cautious in believing what's currently published in the medical journals.
 Both videos are specific to pharmaceutical drugs (not vaccines), but almost everything stated in both videos applies to the vaccine research as well.

-CONTINUE to the next article here: Ch2: Part 2
+CONTINUE to the next article here: Ch2: Article 2

 Example where Government states that "The science is settled."
 Here